GENERAL ELECTION NOVEMBER 7th!

 Kitsap Sun reports on departure of city prosecutor Alexis Foster following police officer ethics breach - click here

 Poulsbo is full of caring, forward-thinking people of all ages, backgrounds, and dreams.
 Poulsbo for All Is a forum for information about local government and community concerns.
 See our monthly BLOG for more details and important links!
 Check out Poulsbo for All on Facebook.
-Join us in attending city council meetings and council committee meetings - become a participant in civic life!
+Join us in attending city council meetings - become a participant in civic life!

 Racism, bullying, and threats of violence in NKSD schools

-Climate change (wildfires, smoke, extreme heat events and storms)
+Climate crisis (wildfires, smoke, extreme heat and weather events )

 Accessible, secular healthcare for all